This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 We spend so much time trying to ensure we know the right things to do, that we don’t have a concrete strategy and it’s way too easy for us to get off course.
 There are lots of emails, blog tasks, social media tasks, social media notifications, affiliate programs to learn about, analytics to research, and so much more.
 It is really easy to spend time focusing on things that don’t matter.

-We need to stop and make a real strategy for our blogs.
-We need to trust ourselves that we already know what we should do next and that we don’t need the next miracle course.
-Instead of training to do all the things, we need to figure out what the most important thing to do next is and do that.
+You need to stop and make a real strategy for your business.
+You need to trust yourself that you already know what you should do next and that you don’t need the next miracle course.
+Instead of training to do all the things, you need to figure out what the most important thing to do next is and do that.

 Let’s face it.
 Blogging is a huge undertaking with no real defined end to mark the accomplishment.
 There are so many things to do, so many balls up in the air…it feels impossible to pick the next right thing.
 It feels like you have to do everything.
 But of course, that is unrealistic.
 You need to figure out what makes sense for your blog.